shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/wc_specs.md

     </table>
     </ul>
     <aside class="notes">
-        <b>We are now done the specs, let's talk about Browser support</b>
+        <b>Let's talk about Browser support: Basically your web components only work natively on Chrome.
+But that's not something you should worried about, because of two things:</b>
         <ul>
-            <li>Basically all the specs that I just showed you only work natively on Chrome</li>
+            <li>First of all all major browsers are commited to implement Web Components</li>
+            <li>and also because we have Polyfills for everything</li>
         </ul>
-        <b>But that's not something you should worried about.
-First of all this is evolving really fast lately, and also because we have Polyfills</b>
     </aside>
 </section>